willthames/willthames.github.io/_posts/2016-11-05-intro-to-code-reviews.markdown

 from the feedback on other colleagues' contributions.
-But code review is not just for the benefit of junior team members &ndash; it promotes a shared understanding of the entire codebase amongst the team, making it easier for everyone to contribute, avoid errors, and reduce wasteful or overly complicated code being added to the codebase.
+But code review is not just for the benefit of junior team members &ndash; it promotes a shared understanding of the entire codebase amongst the team, making it easier for everyone to contribute.
+Additionally it provides visibility of changes to the codebase to everyone, which helps to avoid errors, and reduce wasteful or overly complicated code being added to the codebase.

 ## When should code reviews happen